Broadmeadow River: Name

 In English, the river was historically known as the Broad Meadow Water, and this form is sometimes still met.
 Earlier it is sometimes documented as the Gower or Gowre Water, derived from its Irish name, Abhainn Ghabhra.
 Its estuary has two separate names in Irish, Inbhear an Mhóinéir Leathain (a formula tied to the English language name) and Inbhe(a)r Domnainn from legends of the Fir Bolg.

 Course

 Geology and catchment

-The river flows over limestone in mostly agricultural lands, and has a catchment basin of over 170 sq. km.
+The river flows over limestone in mostly agricultural lands, and has a catchment basin of over 170 km2.
 It is one of the larger rivers in County Dublin by volume, although much smaller than the Liffey, Tolka or Dodder.

 Main course

 The Broadmeadow rises in two branches near the village of Dunshaughlin, in County Meath.
 The southern branch flows by Grangend Common and later through Ratoath village, and is sometimes known as the Ratoath Stream, while the other flows on a more northerly course from the townland of Garretstown.
 The two branches meet at Killegland at the western edge of Ashbourne and the river flows on south of the village centre, where it meets a northern tributary.
 Fairyhouse Stream also flows in, and then, by the Dublin-Meath border, the Dun Water.
 Various small tributaries join in County Dublin, and the river flows north of Swords, and passes under Lissenhall and another historic bridge, and then the M1 motorway.
 Northwest of Swords, the river's main tributary, the Ward, joins.
 Once also the Swords River, the Ward has in turn an extensive system of tributaries.